Santa Ana Underage DUI Lawyer

 Parents who reach out to us are not only looking for a lawyer.
 They want a team that focuses on DUI defense and understands the unique issues that come with juvenile and underage DUI cases.
 That is why our exclusive focus on DUI and DMV matters is so important.
 We do not divide our attention among many practice areas, and instead, we stay on top of the narrow legal and scientific issues that decide DUI cases in California.

-Our leadership roles within DUI-focused organizations set us apart from many general criminal practices.
-Mr. Tucci is a past President of the California DUI Lawyers Association, serves as co-chair of the DUI Committee for the California Attorneys for Criminal Justice, and sits on its Board of Governors.
-He has also been a member of the National College of DUI Defense since 2000.
-These positions show our ongoing commitment to staying current on developments in DUI defense that can directly affect your child’s case.
+• Leadership in DUI organizations: Mr. Tucci is the Past President of the California DUI Lawyers Association, co‑chair of the DUI Committee for California Attorneys for Criminal Justice, and a long‑time member of the National College of DUI Defense since 2000.

 Contact Us for a Consultation